What to include in your Citi CV for graduate roles or internships

 At the TARGETjobs event, the Citi recruiter went through everything you should include in your CV if you’re applying for a graduate position or internship.
 She didn’t mention a personal statement, which implies you shouldn’t include one.
 However, if you’re convinced it’s a CV essential, read our guidance on the advantages and disadvantages.

 Start with your most recent qualification and work backwards.
 Include your degree type (eg bachelors or masters), your graduation date, university, course name and grade (or expected grade).
 You could include two or three bullet points about the course, though additional details are only really necessary for unusual subjects because Citi recruiters are familiar with degrees such as economics, mathematics, politics, philosophy and economics.

 Include all other qualifications taken before your degree.
 When writing your GCSE results, don't list each subject and the grade – that will take up too much space.
 Citi is primarily interested in core subjects: English, maths and science.
-It’s advisable to write something along the lines of: ten A* and A grades obtained, including English and maths.
+It’s advisable to write something along the lines of: ten A* and A grades obtained, including A* in English and maths.

 If you completed some or all of your qualifications outside the UK, include your international grades.
 Don’t put the British equivalent – Citi recruiters will do the conversion.